KILTprotocol/docs/docs/sdk/0-core-feature/3_requesting-terms-and-attestations.md

 A CType hash is required to create a “request for terms”, along with at least one of the following: a quote, a delegation, or a legitimation.

-Claims, PrerequisiteClaims and delegationIds are optional (as an attester might submit terms from a claimer and will not have all the necessary information to create the claim.
+Claims, PrerequisiteClaims and delegation IDs are optional (as an attester might submit terms from a claimer and will not have all the necessary information to create the claim.
 They can just send the required CType for the claimer to build the claim).

 ```js
 const termsMessageBody = {